pointfreeco/swift-parsing/Sources/Parsing/Documentation.docc/Parsing.md

 //   |           ^ expected "true" or "false"
 ```

-That's the basics of parsing a simple string format, but there's a lot more operators and tricks to
+That's the basics of parsing a simple string format, but there are a lot more operators and tricks
-learn in order to performantly parse larger inputs.
+to learn in order to performantly parse larger inputs.

 #### Additional Resources